-Hi there, I’m Rowan Beard and I’ve been a guide in North Korea for Young Pioneer Tours for five years now.
-In no particular order, here are five of the most common questions I’m asked by foreign tourists about or during my job.
+I’ve been a guide in North Korea for Young Pioneer Tours for a few years now and in particular order, here are five of the most common questions I’m asked by foreign tourists about or during my job.

 Can North Koreans travel outside North Korea?

-The moment I arrive in Dandong Railway Station (the Chinese border town to North Korea) or at Beijing Airport to board a flight to Pyongyang with my tour group you see a lot of North Koreans around which then springs the question to everyone’s mind.
+The moment the group and I arrive at Dandong Railway Station on the border to North Korea or at Beijing Airport to board an Air Koryo flight to Pyongyang, you tend to see a lot of North Koreans.
+This instantly springs the question to everyone’s mind.
 Can they travel outside?
 Yes, some can.
 However, they need to be sponsored and have the permits to travel before they are allowed to leave their own country.
 Why sponsored?
 Because the majority of Koreans do not have the money to cover travel expenses and need to be sponsored by either a school, college, sports institution, or business.

 Do they really believe it?

 Do the North Koreans really believe in their government?
 Do they really believe that Kim Jong Un is a God?
 Do they think their government is the best?
 And so on.
 I can’t speak for every North Korean but from what I’ve seen and experienced in North Korea.
-Yes, the locals there are super keen on their leaders, believe in all the revolutionary stories and yes, a lot of them really support their government.
-However, they know they are a developing country and there is a lot of room for improvement.
-So whilst they are one of the most patriotic people I’ve ever met, they know they’re not perfect.
+Yes, the locals are super keen on their leaders, believe in all the revolutionary stories and yes, a lot of them really support their government.
+However, the North Koreans are very aware of their poverty, hardships, sanctions and that there is a lot of room for improvement for developing their country.
+Whilst they are one of the most patriotic people I’ve ever met, they know they’re not perfect.

 Can you have sexual relations with a North Korean?

+The big question, getting laid in North Korea!
 Actually, I get this one the most.
 “Have you ever slept with a North Korean?” and so on.
 This is a question that’s asked by a good mix of male and female tourists.
-Unfortunately, the short answer is no. The North Koreans like to keep their bloodline pure and have no interest with foreigners who do silly things like belief in religion, have pre-marital sex, have access to dirty pornography, or.. wait for it.. are into interracial relations.
+The short answer is no. The North Koreans like to keep their bloodline pure and have no interest with foreigners who do silly things like beleive in religion, have pre-marital sex, have access to dirty pornography, or.. wait for it.. are into interracial relations.
 Basically, they’re very friendly racists.

 BONUS Question!
 Are there homosexuals in North Korea?
-North Koreans are very traditional and have difficulty understanding why a woman would want to have a relationship with a woman or a man on man.
-They’re not disgusted, they’re not against it… they’re just… confused.
+North Koreans are very traditional and have difficulty understanding why a woman would want to have a relationship with another woman or a man with another man.
+They’re not disgusted by it, they’re not against it.
+They’re just confused.
 Okay maybe some of the military men might be against it but that’s only because I think they’re a little guilty.
 Why not?
 Spending a few months on a freezing mountain with your platoon.
 Need to keep warm somehow.